Food Waste: Getting Involved

 Rethink inventory and purchasing practices: Examine current inventory management and understand how much of it is used and how often to purchase it.

-Repurpose excess food: Learn to repurpose extra food ingredients and potential wasted food.
+Repurpose excess food: Learn to repurpose extra food ingredients and potentially wasted food.

 How can you help reduce food waste at home?